traxconn/talkino/readme.txt

 == Changelog ==

+= 1.1.7, Oct 08, 2022 =
+* Fixed: The conflict of Font Awesome on some themes.

 = 1.1.6, Oct 08, 2022 =
 * Added: New feature to edit the text of chatbox button(Rectangle style).
-* Added: New setting to allow users to load Font Awesome deffered.
+* Added: New setting to allow users to load Font Awesome deferred.
 * Fixed: The conflict of Font Awesome version 4.7 for some themes when browsing chatbox icons on settings.

 = 1.1.5, Oct 06, 2022 =